 A digital (finger) rectal examination is done to check for problems with organs or other structures in the pelvis and lower belly.
 During the examination, the doctor gently puts a lubricated, gloved finger of one hand into the rectum.
 He or she may use the other hand to press on the lower belly or pelvic area.

-A digital rectal exam is done for men as part of a complete physical examination to check the prostate gland.
+A digital rectal exam may be done for men as part of a complete physical examination to check the prostate gland.
 It is done for women as part of a gynecological examination to check the uterus and ovaries.
 Other organs, such as the bladder, can sometimes also be felt during a digital rectal exam.

 Why It Is Done